jrm2319/THESIS_JRM2319/data_rmd.md

 include 1 = complete? or also include 2 = partially complete (home
 admin) or 3 = partially complete (phone admin)?
 N’s are below:

+No, participants will not be excluded based on Exam 5 Completion Status.

     ##
     ##   1   2
     ## 971  13